mhwlng/streamdeck-starcitizen/README.md

 TODO :

-* Test multiple language keyboards (only lightly tested 3.13 with US keyboard)
+* Test multiple language keyboards (only lightly tested 3.14 with US keyboard)

-* Automatically update binding in streamdeck plugin when changing binding in Star Citizen options screen (now streamdeck.exe has to be restarted)

 * Add more logging to pluginlog.log